reedmarkham/art-vandelay/README.md

 ## 🎨 art-vandelay

-This is a containerized workflow to query object data from [The Met's API](https://metmuseum.github.io/), generate OpenAI's [CLIP](https://www.github.com/jina-ai/clip-as-service) image embeddings, and load them into `art-vandelay-db`: an OpenSearch vector database as well as S3 bucket for corresponding images.
+A containerized workflow to query object data from [The Met's API](https://metmuseum.github.io/), generate OpenAI's [CLIP](https://www.github.com/jina-ai/clip-as-service) image embeddings, and load them into `art-vandelay-db`: an OpenSearch vector database as well as S3 bucket for corresponding images.
 The process is accelerated by GPU.

 ## Folder Structure